 If you or your child, teen, or college student is struggling in school or college, our psychologists and other professionals at the APACenter can provide the educational support that you need!

 - Low grades and academic challenges

-- Difficulties with standardized tests (TAKS, SAT, ACT, GRE, LSAT)
+- Difficulties with standardized tests (STAAR, SAT, ACT, GRE, LSAT)

 - Dyslexia and reading difficulties